What is GDPR?

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 It replaces the 1995 Data Protection Directive which current UK law is based.

-When does the new regulation start?
+When did the new regulation start?

 25th May 2018.

-Will it apply to clients of Jobtrain?
+Does it apply to clients of Jobtrain?

 Who will enforce GDPR in the UK?